-Many people push their knees too far forward when they squat, increasing the strain on their knees, for example.
+Many people push their knees too far forward when they squat, increasing the strain on their knees.
 If that sounds like you, do the box squat instead.
 As its name implies, it requires you sit back onto a box or bench as you squat.
-In so doing, it conditions you to master the “hip hinge” movement required to execute the traditional squat perfectly.
+In doing so, it conditions you to master the “hip hinge” movement required to execute the traditional squat perfectly.

 Sometimes, however, an exercise can cause knee pain even if you perform it flawlessly.
-And those exercises you should avoid entirely.
+And you should avoid those exercises entirely.

-The Worst Exercises For Bad Knees
+The Worst Exercises for Bad Knees

 But don’t let that dissuade you from trying them.
 As mentioned previously, almost any exercise can be modified to make it easier on the knees.
-In the case of a plyometric exercise, the key is to perform the movement explosively, but to not let your feet leave the ground.
+In the case of a plyometric exercise, the key is to perform the movement explosively, but do not let your feet leave the ground.
 In short, don’t jump.

 So every time you finish a workout without pain, or with less pain than you previously experienced, you’re improving your ability to eliminate the pain altogether.
 Also, every pound you lose is less stress on your knees, which will help lessen strain, and, thus, pain.
 So watch your diet, and move as much as you can.
 Your body will respond in kind.

 The Best Workouts for Bad Knees

-Here’s a rundown and synopsis of some Beachbody options to consider, from easiest to hardest.
+Here’s a rundown and synopsis of some Beachbody options to consider, from easiest to hardest:

 Tai Cheng – This is a great mobility and stabilization program that almost anyone can do.
 The downside is that it won’t burn many calories or quickly change your body composition.
-The upside is that, no matter who you are, it will improve your knee issues.
+The upside is that no matter who you are, it will improve your knee issues.

-21 Day Fix – Currently, Beachbody’s best entry-level, knee-friendly program for those who need to lose some weight.
-While there is some jumping in this program, and even a “plyo” workout, there are always modifiers you can follow.
+21 Day Fix – Currently Beachbody’s best entry-level, knee-friendly program for those who need to lose some weight.
+While there is some jumping in this program and even a “plyo” workout, there are always modifiers you can follow.

-Country Heat – Our wildly popular country-dance inspired program is an ideal choice for people just beginning their fitness journey — or veterans looking for a change of pace.
+Country Heat – Our wildly popular country dance-inspired program is an ideal choice for people just beginning their fitness journey — or veterans looking for a change of pace.
 Each 30-minute total-body cardio workout is packed with fun, high-energy, low-impact moves virtually guaranteed to get your heart pumping and sweat pouring.

-Brazil Butt Lift – There is some light jumping, and a lot of squatting, but if you can handle it, this program focuses on your butt and hips and greatly improves the stability of your pelvic girdle.
+Brazil Butt Lift – There is some light jumping and a lot of squatting, but if you can handle it, this program focuses on your butt and hips and greatly improves the stability of your pelvic girdle.
 This makes your body “track” better, reducing the strain on your knees.